ronakupadhyaya/SQL/orm/README.md

     ![Creating a post](img/post5.png)

     </p></details>

-    Verify that your route is going by visiting `localhost:3000/` and using the form at the bottom of the page to create a Post.
-    Use `pgweb` or `psql` to verify that the new post you created exists in the `posts` table with both `message` and `userId` populated.

 1. Edit the `GET /` route and change it to read all posts from the database **in reverse chronological order.** Sequelize models have a builtin